Dataminant/Exploratory-Data-Analysis-of-Northwind-Traders-Data-Using-SQL/README.md

 What is the sales revenue by product category?

-### 📍Geographical Analysis:
+### 📍Geographical Analysis :

 What is the company's sales performances by cities?

 What is the company's sales performances by country?

-### 📍Employee Analysis:
+### 📍Employee Analysis :

 Who is the best performing sales representative in terms of revenue generating?

 Provide list and full details about all employees and the managers they report to?

-### 📍Shipping Analysis:
+### 📍Shipping Analysis :

      Which shipping company is used the most?

      What is the average days between the order date and the shipping date, also the total number of orders for year 1998.
  &nbsp;

   &nbsp;